chophilip21/chophilip21.github.io/_posts/docker_part1/2023-04-10-docker_part1.md

 # 1.0 - Docker.
 How much do you know?  <a name="preface"></a>

-If you are software engineer with some experience, it's very likely that you would have had some exposures to [Docker](https://www.docker.com/).
+If you are software engineer with some experience, it's very likely that you would already have some experience with [Docker](https://www.docker.com/).
 Distributed systems and containers have taken over the world, and essentially every applications out there is containerized these days.
 Naturally, there are immense amount of contents associated with Docker beyond simple image build, pull, etc, and a lot of the sophisticated tools like [Kubernetes](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), and etc operate on top of containers.

-For my work, I need to learn how to use Terraform with Dockers, but before I dive into Terraform, it would be great to check how much I know about Docker.
-So that is why I decided to start reading a popular book called [Learn Docker in a Month of Lunches](https://github.com/sixeyed/diamol), and check how much I know about Docker, and fill up any gaps that might exist in my knowledge.
+For my work, I need to learn how to use Terraform but before I dive into Terraform, I thought it would be good to check how much I know about Docker and maybe fill up some gaps.

 <figure>
 <img src="